z5489/monthly_rs/README.md

 npm run dev
 ```

 Now open [http://localhost:5173](http://localhost:5173) in your browser.
-When the Python script updates `data/latest.json`, Vite's dev server will automatically hot-reload the changes on the page.

 ---

 ## Deployment & Automations

 - **Data Updates (GitHub Actions):** The `.github/workflows/nightly_fetch.yml` cron job runs automatically on weeknights (Midnight ET / 4:00 AM UTC).
-It fetches the latest prices, recalculates ratings across the 3 batches, and commits the updated `data/latest.json` back to the repository.
+It fetches the latest prices, recalculates ratings across the 3 batches, and commits all updated and new date-suffixed calculations back to the repository.
 - **UI Hosting (Vercel):** Connect the GitHub repository to **Vercel** as a Vite application:
   - **Framework Preset:** Vite
   - **Root Directory:** `frontend`
-  - **Build Command:** `npm run build`
+  - **Build Command:** `npm run build` (vite build + our copy script to transfer all JSON/CSV archives to the deploy static assets folder)
   - **Output Directory:** `dist`
-  Vercel automatically rebuilds and redeploys the site whenever a new `data/latest.json` is committed by the actions bot.